astropy/astropy-APEs/APE14.rst

         def pixel_to_world_values(self, *pixel_arrays):
             """
             Convert pixel coordinates to world coordinates.
-This method takes n_pixel scalars or Python array types as input, and pixel coordinates should be zero-based.
+This method takes n_pixel scalars or arrays as input, and pixel coordinates should be zero-based.
 Returns n_world scalars or arrays in units given by ``world_axis_units``.
             """

         def world_to_pixel_values(self, *world_arrays):